-Rubi's serves tacos with some ingredients you may not find at your standard brick and mortar taqueria:
+Rubi's serves tacos with some ingredients not usually found at your standard brick and mortar taqueria:

-- Nopales: cactus leaf. - Huitlacoche: a blue-toned fungus that grows on corn; it has been enjoyed on this continent since the days of the Maya and Aztec (Midwestern farmers called it "corn smut" and tried to eradicate it before they realized there was a market for it).
-It is very mild, creamy, with an earthy, mushroom taste. - Flor de calabasa: zucchini flower, usually griddled along with onions; cheese is frequently drizzled on top; the taco is very light and tasty and just might be vegetarian (hard to say what it was fried in).
+- Nopales: cactus leaf, mentioned above. - Huitlacoche: a blue-toned fungus that grows on corn; it has been enjoyed on this continent since the days of the Maya and Aztec.
+Midwestern farmers called it "corn smut" and tried to eradicate it before they realized there was a market for this fungus, which is very mild, creamy, with an earthy, mushroom taste. - Flor de calabasa: zucchini flower, usually griddled along with onions; cheese is frequently drizzled on top; the taco is very light and tasty and just might be vegetarian (hard to say what it was fried in).